-25 things to look forward to this fall on LI
+26 things you must do this fall on LI

 Great Jack-O'-Lantern Spectacular Sail (Belmont Lake State Park in North Babylon on Saturday, Oct.
 29 from 3 p.m. to 6:30 p.m.)

 Enjoy a day of crafts, games, a petting zoo and various trick or treat stations.
-Bring your best carved pumpkin-- the first 80 will be placed on flotation device with candles inside and sailed around Belmont Lake behind kayaks.
+Bring your best carved pumpkin -- the first 80 will be placed on flotation device with candles inside and sailed around Belmont Lake behind kayaks.
 Price: Free.

+Bunnicula - Tales of the Vampire Bunny(Credit: YMCA Boulton Center for the Performing Arts)

+Join a dancing cat, a howling dog and a vampire bunny on this hilarious mystery, which features singing, dancing and more at the YMCA Boulton Center for The Performing Arts (37 West Main Street, Bay Shore) on Monday, Oct.
+11 and Sunday, Oct.
+16 at 11 a.m.
+Price: $12.

 ADVERTISEMENT